Skip to Main Content

 Earth's climate is warming up, and its plants and animals are at risk.
 How will they survive the change in climate?
 What can you do to help?
 Send a petition.
 Eat organic.
 Buy in bulk.
 Turn off the lights.
 Even small changes can help preserve and protect the planet and its inhabitants.
 Join the Green Generation.
 Together we can make a world of difference.

-The ENTIRE collection of resources provided by the BBC Library can be searched on ONE single, powerful search platform, which retrieves print books, eBooks, database articles and websites.
+The ENTIRE collection of resources provided by the BBC Birtles Library can be searched on ONE single, powerful search platform, which retrieves print books, eBooks, database articles and websites.
 Click HERE for assistance.

 1. Use (Control + Find) to search for particular terms easily in a long document, whether from a website or a database article.

-2. Use a Boolean command - put to limit and improve your results eg "energy drinks problems".
+2. Use a Boolean command - put to limit and improve your results eg "energy drinks cardiovascular problems children".

-4. Use a Google command eg OR eg biodiesel site:edu
+3. Use a Google command eg OR eg biodiesel site:edu

-6. Use a Google command After you get your results, choose the Google Menu Bar, and choose 'Tools'.
-Then on the far left, at the drop-down menu next to 'Any Time', you can choose 'Within the last year' (or less, if you prefer), but generally, you can choose 'Custom Range' at the bottom, as often the last 3 years would be sufficient for a recent search.
+4. Use a Google command After you get your results, choose the Google Menu Bar, and choose 'Tools'.
+Then on the far left, at the drop-down menu next to 'Any Time', you can choose 'Within the last year' (or less, if you prefer), but generally, you can choose 'Custom Range' at the bottom, as often the last 3-4 years would be sufficient for a recent search.